vitay/academic-kickstart/content/post/successor_representations/index.md

 The model-free RPE has become a very influential model of dopaminergic (DA) activation in the ventral tegmental area (VTA) and substantia nigra pars compacta (SNc).
 At the beginning of classical Pavlovian conditioning, DA cells react phasically to unconditioned stimuli (US, rewards).
 After enough conditioning trials, DA cells only react to conditioned stimuli (CS), i.e. stimuli which predict the delivery of a reward.
 Moreover, if the reward is omitted, DA cells exhibit a pause in firing.
 This pattern of activation corresponds to the RPE: DA cells respond to unexpected reward event, either positively when more reward than expected is received, or negatively when less reward is delivered.
 The simplicity of this model has made RPE a successful model of DA activity (but see Vitay and Hamker, 2014).

 A similar but not identical functional dichotomy as MF/MB opposes deliberative **goal-directed** behavior and inflexible stimulus-response **habits** (Dickinson and Balleine, 2002).
-Goal-directed behavior is sensitive to reward devaluation: if an outcome was previously rewarding but ceases to be (for example, a poisonous product is injected into some food reward, even outside the conditioning phase), goal-directed behavior would quickly learn to avoid that outcome, while habitual behavior will continue to seek for it.
+Goal-directed behavior is sensitive to reward devaluation (distal reward change in the RL literature): if an outcome was previously rewarding but ceases to be (for example, a poisonous product is injected into some food reward, even outside the conditioning phase), goal-directed behavior would quickly learn to avoid that outcome, while habitual behavior will continue to seek for it.
 Over-training can transform goal-directed behavior into habits (Corbit and Balleine, 2011).
 Habits are usually considered as a model-free learning behavior, while goal-directed behavior implies the use of a world model.
 The *dual system theory* discusses the arbitration mechanisms necessary to coordinate these two learning frameworks (Lee, Shimojo and O'Doherty, 2014).

 Both forms of behavior are thought to happen concurrently in the brain, with model-based / goal-directed behavior classically assigned to the prefrontal cortex and the hippocampus and model-free / habitual behavior mapped to the ventral basal ganglia and the dopaminergic system.
 However, recent results and theories suggest that these two functional systems are largely overlapping and that even dopamine firing might reflect model-based processes (Doll, Simon and Daw, 2012; Miller et al., 2018).
 It is yet to be understood how these two extreme mechanisms of the RL spectrum might coexist in the brain and be coordinated: successor representations might provide us with useful insights into the functioning of the brain.